NoahDay/CICE/README.md

 CICE6 includes the capabilities for measuring the impacts of waves on sea ice across a global scale.
 In initial testing of CICE6 it was apparent that there is no code for the propagation and attenuation of wind waves and swell through sea ice.
 Without waves no ice breakup will occur and all new floes are assumed to have the geometry of pancake ice, rather than using the theory of Shen et al. (2001).
 The Waves-in-Ice Module (WIM) module is a way to propagate waves through the ice pack in CICE6, such that preliminary runs can be completed using CICE's new FSD routine.
 This module is from the code used in Bennetts et al. (2017) ([https://bitbucket.org/puotila/cicewithwaves/src/master/](https://bitbucket.org/puotila/cicewithwaves/src/master/)), although some modifications have been made to make it compatible with the latest version of CICE.
 It was decided that CICE's ice breakup routine (Roach et al., 2018; Horvat et al., 2015) would be used within this model to keep comparisons as simple as possible.
 The short-coming of this decision is that wave-sea ice interactions are not coupled, we are currently investigating the effects of this.

+In our testing we found that the new floe subroutine (Shen theory) is highly influential on the floe size of the ice cover.
+As such, applying a north-south wave cut-off (using mean wave direction) was not sufficient.
+As the wave field in CICE has no memory, a large swarth of cells would frequently 'switch' between zero wave energy (waves travelling north) and non-zero wave energy (waves travelling south).
+This resulted in new floes being assigned to the largest floe size category in the first epoch, before being rapidly broken up by the wave field in the second epoch, causing the floe size diagnostics terms to fluctate.
+As such, we have applied a parameteric spreading technique paired to calculate the 2D directional spectrum, from which we intergrate over the wedge travelling southward to more accurate approximate the resulting wave energy passing into the ice cover.

 The code primarily aims to achieve:

-1. The definition of the edge of the ice pack (determined when the ice concentration < puny)
+1. The ice edge is taken to be the first equatoward cell with less than 1% SIC, although this threshold parameter can be changed.
 2. Read in data for these respective cells from a WW3 hindcast dataset ([https://data.csiro.au/collections/collection/CI6616v010](https://data.csiro.au/collections/collection/CI6616v010)).
-3. Use a Bretscheider spectrum to define the wave spectrum for each cell along the edge of the wave mask.
+3. Use a Bretscheider spectrum to define the wave spectrum, $S(\omega)$, for each cell along the edge of the wave mask (`ice_floe.F90/increment_floe_long`).
+4. Apply a parametric spreading technique (cosine-sqaured) to approximate a 2D wave-energy, $E(\omega,\theta) = S(\omega)D(\theta)$  (`ice_floe.F90/increment_floe_long`).
+5. Extract the component heading southward $E(\omega,\theta=\pi)$, (`ice_floe.F90/increment_floe_long`).
 4. Propagate waves given the significant wave height, peak period, and mean wave direction into the ice pack.
 5. Feed this data into the icepack thermodynamic routine.